Nicole Thorne Puts On A Busty Show In Plunging Black Bathing Suit

 "Omg this is my fave ever," a third social media user wrote.

-“This is my favourite [sic] photo of you,” a fourth comment read.
+"This is my favourite photo of you," a fourth comment read.

-The model doesn’t appear to have any qualms when it comes to flashing her incredible curves in her online pics.
-She’s become known for her racy outfit choices.
+The model doesn't appear to have any qualms when it comes to flashing her incredible curves in online pics.
+She's become known for her racy outfit choices.

-As previously reported by The Inquisitr, Nicole recently piqued the interest of her followers when she rocked a scanty black bikini that tied in the front as she lounged in the sun and worked on her tan.
+As previously reported by The Inquisitr, Nicole recently piqued the interest of her followers when she rocked a scanty black bikini as she lounged in the sun and worked on her tan.
 That post was also a hit among fans.
-To date, it’s reeled in more than 18,000 likes and over 290 comments.
+To date, it's reeled in more than 18,000 likes and over 290 comments.